mkmat/FENE-CB-model/README.md

 ## Logarithmic and power-law fits

 We fitted the ensemble-averaged time series using the logarithmic and power-law expressions mentioned in the manuscript.
 Both of them involve four parameters for each quantity.
-The script [FENE_CB_functions.m](FENE_CB_functions.m) offers simple functions that allow to evaluate or plot the various quantities versus time (t) and/or bending stiffness (kappa).
+The script [FENE_CB_functions.m](FENE_CB_functions.m) offers simple functions that allow to evaluate or plot the various quantities versus waiting time (t<sub>w</sub>) and/or bending stiffness (kappa).
 Below are simple examples on how to make use of the function.

 ### Plot the radius of gyration versus waiting time for 6 different kappa values, using the logarithmic fits